hemaabokila/CryptoClasec/README.md

 ---

 ## Installation
-You can install this library using `pip` (after uploading it to PyPI):
+You can install this library using `pip`:

 ```bash
 pip install CryptoClasec